freeflowuniverse/crystallib/bizmodel/example/data/overhead.md

 possible parameters

-- name, e.g. for a specific person
+- name
-- descr: description of the funding
+- descr: description of the cost
-- investment is month:amount,month:amount, ...
+- cost: is 'month:amount,month:amount, ...'
-- type: loan or capital
+- type: travel, admin, legal, varia

 Other financial flows can be mentioned here as well.